XMPro/Multi-Agent/README.md

 To set up the XMPro AI Agents system, follow these main steps:

+1. Ensure you have the pre-requisites installed and available
-1. Configure Neo4j database
+2. Configure the Neo4j graph database
-2. Install system options
+    - Install system options
-3. Load the prompt library
+    - Load the prompt library
+    - Load the tool library

 For detailed installation instructions, please refer to the [Installation Guide](docs/installation.md).